-In 3 small studies of coenzyme Q10 in breast cancer patients, some patients appeared to be helped by the treatment.
-Weaknesses in study design and reporting, however, made it unclear if benefits were caused by the coenzyme Q10 or by something else (see Question 6).
+In 3 small studies of CoQ10 in breast cancer patients, some patients appeared to be helped by the treatment.
+Weaknesses in study design and reporting, however, made it unclear if benefits were caused by CoQ10 or by something else (see Question 6).

-Coenzyme Q10 may not mix safely with other treatments.
+CoQ10 may not mix safely with other treatments.
 It is important that patients tell their health care providers about all therapies they are currently using or thinking of using (see Question 7).

-Coenzyme Q10 has not been carefully tested in combination with chemotherapy to see if it is safe and effective.
-Because coenzyme Q10 is sold as a dietary supplement rather than a drug, it is not regulated by the US Food and Drug Administration (see Question 8).
+CoQ10 has not been carefully tested in combination with chemotherapy to see if it is safe and effective.
+Because CoQ10 is sold as a dietary supplement rather than a drug, it is not regulated by the US Food and Drug Administration (see Question 8).

 This information is produced and provided by the National

 Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National

 Institute via the Internet web site at http://

 .gov or call 1-800-4-CANCER.

 WebMD Public Information from the National Cancer Institute

 May 28, 2015